-Willemsen, Gonneke and Ring, Christopher and Evans, Philip D. and Clow, Angela (1998) Secretory immunoglobulin A and cardiovascular responses to mental arithmetic and cold pressor.
+Willemsen, Gonneke, Ring, Christopher, Evans, Philip D. and Clow, Angela (1998) Secretory immunoglobulin A and cardiovascular responses to mental arithmetic and cold pressor.
 Psychophysiology, 35 (3). pp. 252-259.
 ISSN 0048-5772Full text not available from this repository.

 Secretory immunoglobulin A (sIgA) in saliva and cardiovascular reactions to mental arithmetic and cold pressor tasks were recorded in 16 healthy young men on two sessions, 4 weeks apart.
 Both tasks elicited significant increases in sIgA secretion rate, reflecting increases in both salivary volume and sIgA concentration.
 Whereas mental arithmetic elicited a mixed pattern of alpha- and beta-adrenergic cardiovascular reactions, the pattern of reactions to cold pressor was predominantly alpha-adrenergic.
 Task levels of sIgA secretion rate, sIgA concentration, and saliva volume showed moderate to high test–retest reliability (r= .52–.83), although test-retest correlations were less impressive for change scores (r=?.19–.53).
 The pattern of correlations between change in sIgA secretion rate and cardiovascular reactivity variables was inconsistent.

-|Research Community:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

-|Deposited On:||07 Dec 2011 12:06|
+|Date Deposited:||07 Dec 2011 12:06|

 |Last Modified:||07 Dec 2011 12:06|